You will experience above and beyond the Sani Pass. Excellent service & a personal expert guide who will exceed your expectations.

 Most popular tour in 2018

-Full Sani Pass Tour plus ‘exclusive’ cultural experience in a remote unspoiled Highlands village.
-(10 hours).
+Full Sani Pass Tour plus ‘exclusive’ cultural and heritage tour.

 Drive up the Sani Pass behind a tour under the guidance of one of our expert guides.
 In addition visit to Basotho village.